kacheryhub/kacheryhub/doc/content-uris.md

 # Output: The word "captain" occurs 102 times in the e-book version of Treasure Island.
 ```

-Now we have a reproducible and portable script that will always output the same correct result no matter where it is run, assuming that is has access to the file referred to by this URI.
+Now we have a portable script that will always output the same correct result no matter where it is run, assuming that we have access to the file referred to by this URI.
 In this way we have separated the issue of locating data from the process of specifying a well-defined processing pipeline.

 ## Pure calculations